iamankan/Film-Restoration/data/README.md

 Now, as of analysis, let us measure the thickness of the film and the thickness of the emulsion.
 <div style="text-align:center"><img src="media/images/001_slice000_crop_labelled.jpg" /></div>

 From the image we can see that the thickness of the film is ~140&mu;m and the emulsion is ~40&mu;m.
-So, 30% of the thivkness of the film is emulsion.
+So, 30% of the thickness of the film is emulsion.